Virginia Woolf, Mrs. Dalloway : texts and scanned images

 The four authoritative printings (and the 1928 Introduction) are as follows:

-All other editions of the novel were made after the author's death and have no independent textual authority.
+All other editions of the novel were made after the author's death in 1941 and have no independent textual authority.
 Many current British editions are based on the reset edition published by the Hogarth Press in 1942, not on the 1925-through-1929 printings.

 Virginia Woolf made the following changes in the September 1925 second impression (page numbers refer to the scanned PDFs):